Assault and Battery Legal Defense

 If convicted, advocating for the most lenient sentence possible based on the circumstances of the case.

-How Mark Caldwell Fights for You
+How Mark Caldwell an Experienced Assault and Battery Lawyer Fights for You

-Mark Caldwell applies a meticulous, results-driven approach when defending clients against assault and battery charges.
+As an experienced assault and battery lawyer, Mark Caldwell applies a meticulous, results-driven approach when defending clients against assault and battery charges.
 Here are some practical ways he fights for you: